clawoflight/clawoflight.github.io/_posts/linux/2019-10-24-preparing-uefi-conversion.md

 title: Making Room for ESP
 category: linux
 published: true
-description: Migrating an Ubuntu Server installation from BIOS to UEFI: Part 1
+description: "Migrating an Ubuntu Server installation from BIOS to UEFI: Part 1"
 comments: false
 date: 2019-10-23
 ---

-I recently tried rebooting my NAS into a thumb drive with a custom Arch Linux maintenance image (containing the ZFS kernel modules and directly accessible over SSH).
+I recently tried rebooting my NAS into a thumb drive with a custom Arch Linux maintenance image (containing the ZFS kernel modules and directly accessible over SSH).<br/>
 After a quick Google, I found that `efibootmgr` should be capable of doing that in one command --- until I realized that I was booted in BIOS mode, not UEFI.
 Some investigation later, I think the reason is that I used a non-UEFI-compatible GPU for the installation, which caused the Mainboard to boot in CSM mode.